 The WWII Memorial at the corner of Lake Avenue and Hamilton Street in Worcester was built and dedicated in 1947.
 It pays tribute to 253 local WWII Veterans.
 These Veterans were called the "Greatest Generation" WWII Veterans.

-Phase I of the Korean War Memorial on Worcester Center Boulevard near Washington Station honors the 191 young soldiers from Worcester County who made the supreme sacrifice in the Korean War.
+The Korean War Memorial on the corner of Front and Foster Streets near Washington Square honors the 191 young soldiers from Worcester County who made the supreme sacrifice in the Korean War.
 A polished black granite wall is inscribed with the soldier's names.
 Thousands of people attended the dedication ceremony on November 9, 2003, which was the culmination of an effort that spanned decades.

-Phase II of construction included bronze heroic statues of a Korea era American GI and a Korean child, representing the 100,000 orphans saved by the soldiers during and after the war.
+A bronze heroic statue of a Korea era American GI and a Korean child was added later.
+This statue representes the 100,000 orphans saved by the soldiers during and after the war.
 The child also symbolizes bright prospects for the future of Korea.
-In addition, Phase II included educational signs, additional flagpoles and a Walkway of Honor situated in a tree-lined setting.
+Educational signs, additional flagpoles and a Walkway of Honor situated in a tree-lined setting were also added to the Memorial.
 The walkway includes memorial bricks inscribed with the names of Massachusetts' fallen war heroes from Iraq, Afghanistan and the Gulf, as well as six American news correspondents who died in Iraq and Pakistan.

 The Massachusetts Vietnam Veterans' Memorial was dedicated in June of 2002 and is located at Green Hill Park in Worcester.
 This picturesque 4-acre memorial is comprised of three distinct sections, called "Places."
 Amongst these three sections you will also find a pond and fountain, walking paths, beautiful landscaping and inviting park benches.
 This truly is a place that provides a dignified, quiet, natural location for both reflection and learning.